korawica/fmtutil/README.md

 pip install dup-fmt
 ```

-First objective of this project is include necessary formatter objects for data
+:dart: First objective of this project is include necessary formatter objects for data
-components of the framework engine pakage.
+components of the framework engine package.
 We can use `parse` any filename on source
 server machine and ingest the right filename to target landing zone.

 For example, we want to get filename with the format like, `filename_20220101.csv`, on
-the file system storage, and we want to incremental ingest latest file with date **2022-03-25**
+the file system storage, and we want to incremental ingest the latest file with date **2022-03-25**
 date.
 So we will implement `Datetime` object and parse that filename to it,

 ```python
 Datetime.parse('filename_20220101.csv', 'filename_%Y%m%d.csv').value == datetime.today()
 ```

-The above example is **NOT SURPRISE!!!** for us because Python already provide build-in package
+The above example is :yawning_face: **NOT SURPRISE!!!** for us because Python already provide build-in package
 `datetime` to parse by `.strptime` and format by `.strftime` with any string datetime value.
 This package will the special thing when we combine more than one formatter objects such as `Naming`,
 `Version`, or `Constant` together.